mihanizm56/fetch-api/README.md

 - Provides query-params serialize
 - Provides cancel-request if the timeout is higher than 60 seconds
 - Provides error catching (you dont need to use try/catch)
-- Provides the ability to match the exact error from langDict parameter
+- Provides the ability to match the exact error translation
 - Provides different kinds of the response formats to parse
 - Returns ALWAYS the hard prepared response structure
 - Works in browser and node environments